Sign Up Now!

 Concern: The anesthetic emissions produced by hospitals each year are expected to double.
 The global anesthetic market grows about 10-15% every year.
 This means that it doubles every 7 to 10 years, as do their emissions of anesthetic vapours. |

 Hospitals could be using the Deltasorb® Anesthetic Collection Service at minimal cost to stop the emissions of toxic anesthetics into the atmosphere.
 The Deltasorb® Anesthetic Collection Service provides a safe and environmentally friendly way to handle the venting of harmful anesthetic gases.
-The patented Deltasorb® canister system captures the anesthetics right in the hospital operating room before they are vented.
+The patented Deltasorb® system captures the halogenated anesthetics right before they are vented.
 The canister is then brought back to our facility for processing.

 As a Concerned Citizen, what can you do?